Dimple Tansen Ajmera, at-large representative

 She is widely known for her leadership in bringing new life and opportunities to the 69-acre Eastland site, taking on this daunting task with a sustainable vision and fortitude.
-She is also an active member of the Environment and Transportation & Planning committees.
+Councilwoman Ajmera is passionate about creating a sustainable, equitable and safe Charlotte.

 Prior to her election as Councilwoman, Ajmera was twice appointed to the Board of Commissioners for the Charlotte Housing Authority (CHA), and served on the CHA Board for more than two years to advocate for affordable housing and supporting services for our most vulnerable population.

 In order to devote herself full-time to serving the needs of her constituents in East Charlotte, Councilwoman Ajmera made the decision to leave her position as Change Manager at TIAA, a Fortune 100 financial services organization.
 During her successful six-year tenure with TIAA, she was awarded the Champion Award for Excellence several times for leading large-scale asset management and financial application projects.
 Prior to being recruited by TIAA, Ajmera worked at Yardi Systems where she managed multiple investment management implementations for their top-tier clients.
 Earlier in her professional career, she served as a Lead Tax Consultant at Deloitte & Touche.

 Ajmera gives the credit for her accomplishments to her parents, who instilled in her the values of hard work, education, and giving back to the community.
 She recalls: "Growing up, I saw my parents work long and hard to provide for our family.
 But they always found the time and means to assist others, including supporting students to pursue higher education, working at local charities, and helping families in need during natural disasters."